WeTransfer/wt-api-docs/source/includes/_authorization.md

 When you or a user starts your app / script / etc, it/they will need to authorize using the endpoint below.

+### Key Limits

+Any API key is limited to 1000 requests per 24 hours.
+All requests to the public API count towards this limit.

 <h3 id="send-request" class="call"><span>POST</span> /authorize</h3>

 Besides the API Key and the Content-Type header, a JSON Web Token (JWT) must be included on all requests **other than the authorize request**.
 You may want to submit an authorization request per-user of your application, containing a unique user identifier.
 We recommend making these user identifiers random and non-sequential, so long as they mean something to your application or internal systems.